 If we look at the reasons for this gold plunge, and if we assume that Bitcoin is aiming for the same mental real-estate in traders' minds, what can we learn?

-Firstly, that an expanded DeFi ecosystem for both Bitcoin and gold could change these kinds of dynamics considerably.
-Specifically, the ability to more easily and safely earn interest or dividends on large Bitcoin or gold holdings by lending it without risking one's capital.
+First, that an expanded DeFi ecosystem for both Bitcoin and gold could change these kinds of dynamics considerably.
+Specifically, the ability to more easily and safely earn yield or dividends on large Bitcoin or gold holdings by lending it without risking one's capital.

 A key reason for gold's rise in the last odd year is the spread of negative rates.
 This is also apparently some of what contributed to its fall.
 Basically, gold is nifty for retaining value, but not so good at earning money.
 Given the choice, most traders would prefer to make money rather than just retain money where possible.
 But once the equity markets look fragile and negative yields become the norm, the idea of simply retaining value with gold starts looking much more tempting.

 Gold can also be a beneficiary of these changes, in the form of gold tokens.
 These can be thought of as gold-pegged stablecoins if you're feeling more crypto, or gold ETFs on the blockchain if you're feeling more traditional.
 It's the same thing in the end, making it possible to earn yield on gold holdings.